mozman/ezdxf/docs/source/disassemble.rst

     This feature requires a working matplotlib installation else an ``ImportError`` exception will be raised sooner or later.
 This feature also depends on the :mod:`~ezdxf.addons.drawing` add-on, which is installed by default.
+Using the matplotlib font support adds **runtime overhead** at the first usage of any of the text related primitives.

 Install matplotlib from command line::